big spender

 For every 3 items from open stock cookware, select 2 free gifts ...

 The approach to marketing text for Big Chooser is similar to the one used in Better Together or Combination Discounts.
-It is displayed on product info pages for products which meet the specified conditions, unless that product is constrained out of the discount.
-So for instance, if you have
+It is displayed on product info pages with the following conditions:

 $this->add_condition("Buy 5 items of Men's clothing (excl. shoes), get a free product 20", false);